Russia hits herd hostility to vaccines as COVID rages

 The Kremlin needs to adopt a carrot-and-stick approach.
 Trying to entice people to take a vaccine by offering ice cream, free circus tickets or a miserly gratuity of 1,000 rubles ($14) hasn’t worked.
 The authorities may need to threaten public and private sector employees with suspension and their employers with fines for non-enforcement.
 Pensioners without the jab can be blocked from accessing public transport – like they were during last year’s lockdown.

-A recent study of 1,400 people by RANEPA suggested many Russians are indeed ready to be vaccinated if does become a pre-requisite for travel abroad and if there would pressure exerted by their employer.
+A recent study of 1,400 people by RANEPA suggested many Russians are indeed ready to be vaccinated if it does become a pre-requisite for travel abroad and if pressure were to be exerted by their employer.

 Russians will have overcome their vaccine phobia if they want to travel overseas and help the global fight to supress the pandemic.
 A spoonful of sugar, as well a forceful bedside manner, may make the medicine go down.